 Yakka Munga is in the Shire of Derby/West Kimberley and is currently leased by Zenith Australia Investment Holding Pty Ltd (Zenith) for pastoral purposes.

 DWER immediately investigated the matter and determined that approximately 120 hectares of native vegetation had been cleared, in contravention of Section 51C of the Environmental Protection Act 1986 (EP Act).

-On 20 June 2019 the department determined that the clearing was unauthorised and gave Zenith a Vegetation Conservation Notice (VCN CPS 8557/1), requiring that no further unlawful clearing occurred, effectively preventing any further excavation impacting on remnant vegetation within and next to the footprint of works.
+The investigation determined that the clearing was unauthorised and in June 2019 gave Zenith a Vegetation Conservation Notice (VCN CPS 8557/1) that required Zenith to ensure that no further unlawful clearing takes place.
+This action was taken to prevent any further clearing or excavation impacting on remnant vegetation within and next to the footprint of works.

 What is Happening Now?Show more

 Further inspections of the cleared area occurred in May and October 2021.
 Zenith has complied with all remedial requests made by the Commissioner of Soil and Land Conservation who will be monitoring recovery of the area over the next three years to ensure Zenith continue to comply with their requirements.

 The investigation into the clearing has now been finalised.
 After careful consideration of the circumstances in this instance, and in accordance with DWER’s Compliance and Enforcement Policy, DWER elected to deal with the alleged breach of the EP Act by way of a letter of warning that will be held on Departmental records for future reference.

 Consideration was given to Zenith’s compliance with the Vegetation Conservation Notice given by DWER (VCN CPS 8557/1) and the Default Notice given by the Pastoral Lands Board.
 Zenith maintained that it had unintentionally acted unlawfully due to its own advice and its interpretation of advice provided within DWER publications concerning pastoral leases.